vramesh/factor-graph-compute/README.md

 ## Tutorial

-This tutorial performs belief propagation/sum-product message passing on the following graph.
+This tutorial performs belief propagation/sum-product message passing for hidden markov models.
+The graph is shown below.
 Nodes v01, v02, and v03 are either 0 or 1, determined randomly.
 Nodes v1, v2, and v3 contain values that encompass the probability that v01, v02, and v03 are either 0 or 1.
-Better explanation of the graph goes here.

 ![](https://raw.githubusercontent.com/vramesh/factor-graph-compute/development/hmm_sum_product2.png)